 Trauma and PTSD can cause lifelong mental and physical health problems for those who suffer.
 However, these symptoms can be treated by professionals well-versed in trauma-informed care practices.
 Tulip Hill Recovery provides trauma therapy in Murfreesboro, Tennessee, as part of our dual diagnosis treatment program.
-For those in Kentucky, we offer our services for those near Bowling Green.
+For those in Kentucky, we offer our services for those near Hopkinsville and Bowling Green.

 Contact us today to learn more.